bsmith89/midas2-wiki/Operations.md

 ```
 This could be expensive, so make sure it works on 1% first.

 To fully realize 100-way parallelism, the AWS Batch compute environment max_vcpus and EC2 instance limit for r5.12x instances must be raised to 4800 and 100, respectively.
+Otherwise, 100 jobs will be queued, but a smaller number (as permitted by those limits) would execute in parallel, with the rest waiting behind.

 # Tracking operational events